vmware-archive/kubecfg-nonroot-nginx/README.md

+# WARNING: Kubecfg nonroot Nginx is no longer actively maintained by VMware.

+VMware has made the difficult decision to stop driving this project and therefore we will no longer actively respond to issues or pull requests.
+If you would like to take over maintaining this project independently from VMware, please let us know so we can add a link to your forked project here.

+Thank You.

 # Bitnami non-root Nginx using Kubecfg and Ksonnet

 This project includes a template to deploy Bitnami Nginx for Kubernetes or Openshift.